 The first thing I recommended was an early morning ceremony.
 Firstly because in November, it would either be hot or it would be raining.
-Secondly, after 9.30am, hordes of buses laden tourists wearing North Face outfits and hiking boots would descend on the ruins, and they’d have several hundred uninvited guests at their wedding!
+Secondly, after 9.30 am, hordes of buses laden tourists wearing North Face outfits and hiking boots would descend on the ruins, and they’d have several hundred uninvited guests at their wedding!

 Fast forward to November and the weather forecast did not look good.
-I contacted Charles and Kirsty and recommended they bring rubber boots: Wellington boots, or gum boots (as we call them in Australia) as heavy rain was predicted and there was a typhoon brewing out to sea.
+I contacted Charles and Kirsty and recommended they bring rubber boots: Wellington boots, or gumboots (as we call them in Australia) as heavy rain was predicted and there was a typhoon brewing out to sea.
 I suggested perhaps changing the venue.

 We set off.
 Taking in the rising water and the fallen trees.
-The typhoon was making landfall about 500 kms south of Hoi An though it had brought a lot of wind and rain to Hoi An.
+The typhoon was making landfall about 500 km south of Hoi An though it had brought a lot of wind and rain to Hoi An.
 We were being buffeted around like we were on a theme park ride.
 Then the “oh no” moment.
 Charles realised he had forgotten the wedding rings.
 (I guess that’s one benefit of having a best man).
 So we turned around and went back and got them and started out again.
-My Son is not on the coast and we hoped being a little inland would make the rain less severe.
+My Son is not on the coast and we hoped being a little inland would make the rain, less severe.
 Nope.
 It was worse!
-The wind was ferocious as was the blinding rain.
+The wind was ferocious, as was the blinding rain.

 We made a run for the ruin with the covered roof to decide our plan of attack.
 It was warm and dry with no one around.
 After we got settled and the boys happy, we decided to have the ceremony inside.
 Charles and Kirsty would then run outside with the photographer when the rain was teeming, instead of torrential, for photos.

 The ceremony was beautiful, with many tears.
 Though it was also very funny.
 We laughed a lot at how the day had started and the odds of this happening on their wedding day.
 The tourists started arriving and everyone wanted a photo with the couple and their children.
 They were famous.

-When it was time to say good bye, we promised to catch up for coffee before they left Hoi An.
+When it was time to say goodbye, we promised to catch up for coffee before they left Hoi An.
 Later that night, the town of Hoi An was in flood and I couldn’t reach their hotel.
-A day later, Charles and Kirsty decided to get the boys to higher ground and a man in a little Vietnamese fishing boat paddled along the road in the waist deep water and got them to high ground where they could safely make their way to a dryer place.
+A day later, Charles and Kirsty decided to get the boys to higher ground and a man in a little Vietnamese fishing boat paddled along the road in the waist-deep water and got them to high ground where they could safely make their way to a dryer place.

-Kirsty and Charles words will never leave me: “we wanted an adventure and we sure got one”.
+Kirsty and Charles words will never leave me: “We wanted an adventure and we sure got one”.
 It was one of the happiest experiences of my life.
 I’m sure it’s one they will talk about for the rest of their lives.

 Your wedding, your way.